mxagar/foundations_management_iese_coursera/01_Principles_of_Financial_Accounting/Principles_Financial_Accounting.md

 - Inventory: right now, we have the purchase cost of the goods to be sold;  when are we going to sell the books? at which pace? at which price? will that be enough?
 - The company doesn't own buildings/lands, but they rent them.
 If they owned them, they would have needed much more sources of capital.

+**Important note: in Sections 5.4 and 5.5 there is a deeper interpretation guideline!**

 ### 2.5.
 Assets

 In accounting, an asset is defined by three elements: